 You decide to double a cake for a birthday, or cut a soup recipe in half so it stops taking over the fridge, and suddenly every ingredient becomes a little math problem.
 Most of the time scaling is straightforward.
 Multiply or divide and keep going.
 The trouble is that a few ingredients do not behave nicely when you do that, and those are exactly the ones that can wreck texture, rise, and balance.
-This guide is here to make scaling feel practical instead of fiddly.
+Start here for the main scaling method across the whole cluster: the core rule, the ingredients that scale cleanly, the ones that need restraint, and the next step when you are doubling, shrinking for 2, or troubleshooting a failed batch.
 For quick unit help while you work, use How Many mL Are in a Cup?, mL to Cups Converter, How do I convert Grams to Ounces?, or read Why Weight Beats Volume (Cups vs Grams).

 Most ingredients scale directly.
 Salt, leavening, and spices need a lighter hand.
 Start at 75% and adjust from there.